Menu

 Or you can use our form to get in touch with us

 We suggest purchasing a SimCard either an eSim before you arrive in Tanzania (your phone will need to be unlocked), or a SimCard that can be purchased either at the airport when you arrive, or in Moshi or Arusha.
 When we pick you up at the airport, we can give you some options, just ask!
+We recommend preparing to disconnect during parts of your journey.

-We do recommend you get travel insurance before your trip and especially if you are climbing Mount Kilimanjaro.
 We suggest you do your own research on this, as coverage changes depending on which country you are departing from.

 The two main climbing seasons on Kilimanjaro are July-August-September and January-February.
 The weather during these months is ideal for climbing.